 - Preparing Technology Enhanced Lessons in The Classroom

-- Participants will need a working knowledge of basic computing skills, but full support will be provided to learn the additional technology skills needed to successfully complete the course.
+- Basic computing skills, but full support will be provided to learn the additional technology skills needed to successfully complete the course.

 Additional InformationPlease review section notes to view the full schedule.